František Plánička: 1938 World Cup

-As Nazi Germany occupied Czechoslovakia, Plánička captained the Czechs again to the 1938 World Cup.
+Plánička captained the Czechs again to the 1938 World Cup.
 In the first round, they beat the Netherlands 3–0 with all three goals coming in extra time.
 In the second round, they faced Brazil on 12 July, in what was one of the most violent matches in World Cup history, known as the "Battle of Bordeaux."
 One Czech and two Brazilian players were sent off, and players from both teams suffered serious injuries.
 With the game tied 1–1, Plánička's teammate Oldřich Nejedlý had to abandon the pitch with a broken leg, and then Plánička himself suffered a broken arm, after colliding with Brazil's striker Perácio's kick, as the Brazilian attempted to shoot.
 Plánička did not leave the pitch, however, and instead played through the pain until the end of regulation and through the subsequent extra time, which had no change in the score.
 The game was replayed two days later, and Czechoslovakia, without Plánička or forwards Nejedlý and Antonín Puč, lost 2–1 and was eliminated.
 He and Nejedlý ended up in the hospital due to broken bones and these injuries forced Plánička to retire from football.

 Plánička only conceded one goal in 240 minutes played, having the lowest goals against average with 0.38 goals per 90 minutes (better than Aldo Olivieri of champions Italy).
 (Note: Excluding Hungary goalkeeper József Háda, who played 90 minutes without conceding a goal in the tournament.)
 He was selected to the Best XI of the tournament by a group of journalists.
 The match against Brazil in Bordeaux was the last one of Plánička's international career.